 A black spruce's needles are stiff and four-sided, usually with a blue-green hue.
 Although they can be found going any direction on the branch, the bristled needles are typically stretched upwards towards the sky.

 A hardy tree if any, it almost appears to prefer tolerating poor living conditions.
 You can find black spruce in cold, poorly drained areas, such as swamps or bogs.
 They can also be found on high ground, and everywhere else in between.
-Sphagum mosses typically accompany black spruce in these not exactly idyllic habitats.
+Sphagnum mosses typically accompany black spruce in these not exactly idyllic habitats.

 - The Taiga actually circles the world, stretching across the United States, Canada, Greenland, Russia, and everywhere in between.